Bxy237/ASD/README.md

 # ASD
-Identification of cell-type-specific genes associated with autism by integrating gene expression and alternative polyadenylation profiles
+The supplementary figures and tables for the article "Identification of cell-type-specific genes associated with autism by integrating gene expression and alternative polyadenylation profiles".